We just want to get to know you

 Fear of isolation

 An important reason would be the fear of isolation.
 In terms of Facebook, this means that the user is trying to "belong" to a particular network.
-For example, to Facebook.
+For example on Facebook.

 Alessandro Acquisti, apl.
 Professor for Information Technology and Privacy at Carnegie Mellon University and Ralph Gross Researcher at the Data Privacy Lab Research Group at Carnegie Mellon University.